-PSAT (Grades 8 ONLY): October 12th, 2022
+PSAT (Grades 8 ONLY): October 16th, 2024

 This is a practice test to help students prepare for the SAT test.
 This test is made up of Critical Reading, Writing, and Mathematics.
+October 16th will be a Single-Session Day for students (12:24pm dismissal).

-NJSLA Assessment in Language Arts and Mathematics (Grades 6-8): May 2023
+NJSLA Assessment in Language Arts and Mathematics (Grades 6-8): May 2025